 Finally, the rep can present their company’s solution, which is an analytics tool that captures data and provides actionable insights for how companies can save money and boost reach through digital marketing efforts other than paid social media ads.
 The prospect’s company is young and has not yet ramped up its content marketing, organic customer outreach through storytelling, cleverly crafted campaigns based on smart data and so much more.

 The idea is that by the time the rep presents their solution, they will have positioned it as the obvious choice and the prospect will be ready to buy.

 Sales processes are becoming more complex and prospects are doing more research on their own before they make contact with a sales rep, this is where the Challenger sales model and methodology comes in handy.

-Sales leaders and organizations must try to find ways to get ahead.
-When tackling complex sales cycles, research has proven that the Challenger sales model helps sales teams come out on top.
+Sales leaders and sales organizations must try to find ways to get ahead.
+When tackling complex sales cycles, research has proven that the Challenger sales model helps sales teams close deals and come out on top.
 By taking a prospect on a rollercoaster and teaching them that the solution they thought was best may not be so, sales reps can take control of the selling process.